zcrayfish/urlhandler.mole/README.md

 ## In non-executable gophermaps

-It can be called with gophernicus' `=` directive...
+It can be called with gophernicus' `= subgophermap` directive...
 Here's an example in which the script is in the root directory of the gopher server, but being called from a directory two levels deep:

 `=../../urlhandler.mole "https://en.wikipedia.org/wiki/Gopher_(protocol)" "https://en.wikipedia.org/wiki/Gopher_(protocol)"`